 and Windows glyph

-uses glyph names from the Latin code page cp1252.enc
+uses glyph names from the Latin code page cp1252.enc, but replaces them with the corresponding Hindi

 or Marathi letters.
 No changes had to be done to the configuration files